Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 1. Upstream capabilities.

-    1. Our servers implement QNAME minimisation.
+    1. Our servers implement QNAME minimization.
     1. Our servers do not send ECS upstream.

 1. Support.
 Support information for this service is available at (insert link).